Beable-Guided Quantum Theories: Generalising Quantum Probability Laws: Beable models

 Let's assume that the final theory we're heading for is as compellingly beautiful as most physicists hope.
 Still, it isn't in sight yet.
 Why should we be so confident that {\it every} step on the path to it involves expressing physical insights in terms of mathematically beautiful ideas?
 Maybe a theory unifying quantum theory and gravity, or some other form of post-quantum theory, will emerge in something like the way quantum theory did, from incomplete ad hoc ideas (like Planck's energy quantization hypothesis), toy models (like the Bohr atom) and partial insights (like de Broglie's matter wave hypothesis).

 Especially at the moment, when progress on fundamental problems in physics is so stalled, it seems a mistake to dismiss ideas that achieve {\it something}, however unaesthetically.
 And beable models {\it do}, after all, despite their problems, give a logically straightforward way of resolving the tension between classical and quantum physics -- a tension which has to be resolved {\it somehow}.
-Also in their favour is that -- unlike, for example, many-worlds ideas \cite{kentoneworld} -- they work within the only tried and tested scientific paradigm we have, in which the aim of a scientific theory is to define a single objective reality and make standard probabilistic predictions about our observations of that reality.
+Also in their favour is that -- unlike, for example, attempts to make sense of many-worlds quantum theory \cite{kentoneworld} -- they work within the only tried and tested scientific paradigm we have, in which the aim of a scientific theory is to define a single objective reality and make standard probabilistic predictions about our observations of that reality.
 Those seem good enough reasons to explore whether beable models lead to interesting and testable new scientific ideas.
-This paper adds more reasons for believing that they do, and also that these ideas may be valuable even if beable models eventually turn out to be only to be only rough approximations to a deeper theory framed using different concepts.
+This paper adds more reasons for believing that they do, and also for believing that these ideas may be valuable even if beable models eventually turn out to be only rough approximations to a deeper theory framed using different concepts.

 In summary, beable models are potentially useful scientific tools, even for those who query or reject the value of beables as a physical concept.